Diocese of Gary: 2000 to present

-In 2019, Pope Francis named Hying bishop of the Diocese of Madison.
-On November 26, 2019, Pope Francis appointed Reverend Robert McClory of the Archdiocese of Detroit to succeed Hying.McClory is the current bishop of the Diocese of Gary.
+In 2019, Pope Francis named Hying bishop of the Diocese of Madison and appointed Monsignor Robert McClory of the Archdiocese of Detroit to succeed Hying.
+McClory is the fifth and current bishop of the Diocese of Gary.

 Sex Abuse

-In 2003, Bishop Melczek petitioned Cardinal Joseph Ratzinger in Rome to laicize Richard Emerson, a diocesan priest.
-Emerson first served in the Diocese of Gary starting in 1978, then moved in 1986 to the Diocese of Orlando as a temporary assignment close to his parents.
-In 1991, Orlando Bishop Norbert Dorsey requested Emerson's transfer back to Gary, where Emerson resumed ministry.
-Multiple allegations of inappropriate behavior were generated from Emerson's assignments in Florida and Indiana.
+In January 2005, the Diocese of Gary diocese was sued by an Orlando, Florida, man who claimed to have been sexually abused by Richard Emerson.
+Starting in 1978, Emerson served as a priest in the Diocese of Gary, then moved in 1986 to the Diocese of Orlando as a temporary assignment.
+The plaintiff stated that Emerson sexually abused him as a minor in Orlando during the late 1980s and early 1990s at St. Charles Borromeo Parish.
+In 1991, Orlando Bishop Norbert Dorsey sent Emerson back to Gary because Dorsey was concerned about Emerson's friendships with two boys.
+The Diocese of Gary removed Emerson from ministry in 2004 after learning about the accusation from Florida.
+Emerson was laicized at his own request in 2006.

-On December 22, 2003, Melczek removed Monsignor Don Grass from ministry after he admitted sexually abusing a minor.
-It happened while Grass was assigned to Cathedral of the Holy Angels Parish in Gary during the late 1960's.
+In December 2003, Bishop Melczek removed Don Grass from ministry after the priest admitted to sexually abusing a preteen girl.
+The victim reported the incident to the diocese in November 2003, saying that the crime happened during the 1960s while Grass was assigned to Cathedral of the Holy Angels Parish.
+Grass was never returned to ministry.

-On January 15, 2005, Melczek and the diocese were named in a lawsuit by an Orlando man.
-The plaintiff stated that Emerson had sexually abused him as a minor during the late 1980's and early 1990's when Emerson was posted at St. Charles Borromeo Parish in Orlando.
-The lawsuit claimed that the diocese and Melczek ignored earlier sexual abuse allegations against Emerson during his first stay in Indiana.
-At his request, Emerson was removed from the priesthood in 2006.
-On July 7, 2010, Melczek and the diocese were sued again, based on allegations by a different man in Orlando against Emerson.
+The diocese in August 2018 published a list of ten priests with credible accusations of sexual abuse of minors.

-Diocese today
+Statistics

-As of 2012, the Diocese of Gary had 105 priests, 67 permanent deacons, 10 religious brothers, and 85 religious sisters who are members of various religious institutes.
-The diocese had a Catholic population of 186,420 in 73 parishes and missions.As of 2012, four parishes in the diocese offered mass in Polish, two parishes in Croatian, one in Hungarian, and one in Lithuanian.
-Fourteen parishes offered Mass in Spanish.
+As of 2023, the Diocese of Gary had 77 priests, 70 permanent deacons, 12 religious brothers, and 56 religious sisters.
+The diocese had a Catholic population of 170,144 in 59 parishes.
+In 2012, four parishes in the diocese offered mass in Polish, two parishes in Croatian, one in Hungarian, and one in Lithuanian.
+Fourteen parishes offered mass in Spanish.

-The diocese has 17 elementary schools, three high schools, one college, and a Catholic student center at Valparaiso University.
-The diocese also supervises six hospitals or medical centers, three homes for the aged, three protective homes, three cemeteries, and Catholic Charities, Diocese of Gary.
+In 2023, the diocese had 17 elementary schools, three high schools, one college, and a Catholic student center at Valparaiso University.
+The diocese also supervised six hospitals or medical centers, three homes for the aged, three protective homes, three cemeteries, and Catholic Charities, Diocese of Gary.